Does your Sales Commission Plan Motivate and Reward, or Dishearten Your Team?

 Sales Commission Plans have long been a point of contention both within and outside the sales force for companies.
 Initially designed to reward performance, the reality for many companies is the commission is a disruption to the culture and performance of the sales team, particularly at the time of paying; many companies become at war with their sales team members.

 I often see sales managers spending an inordinate amount of time debating the worthiness of commission plans to sales team members in individual situations.
-They may consider their territory is subpar; they have limited opportunity to sign new accounts.
-There is a lack of support from the company to deliver the sales goals and be rewarded and a myriad of other perceived barriers.
+The salespeople’s position is they may consider their territory is subpar; they have limited opportunity to sign new accounts where commission rates are typically higher.
+There is a lack of support from the company to deliver the sales goals and be rewarded, along with a myriad of other perceived barriers.